akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 Alongside whatever you have configured, Azure Monitor Agent will also send periodic `Heatbeat` information to Azure.
 This acts as a keepalive and tells Microsoft Sentinel that the Virtual Machine is behaving as expected and can recieve logs.
 This is particularly useful when trying to debug any log ingestion issues or delays.
 The `Heartbeat` table is used throughout Microsoft Sentinel to incidate whether your machines are available.
 Only the AMA can write to the Heartbeat table (or so you'd think 😉)

-In the [Azure-Sentinel github repo](https://github.com/Azure/Azure-Sentinel) (can someone please rename it), `Heartbeat` is referenced at least a 1000 times:
+In the [Azure-Sentinel github repo](https://github.com/Azure/Azure-Sentinel) (can someone please rename it to Microsoft Sentinel 🙏), `Heartbeat` is referenced at least a 1000 times:
 ```
 $ grep -ri "Heartbeat" --include "*yaml" --include "*json" | wc -l
 1177